Glossary

 How does aeroponics differ from hydroponics in cannabis cultivation?

 Both aeroponics and hydroponics do not use soil, but aeroponics mists the roots with nutrients, while hydroponics submerges them in a nutrient solution.
-Aeroponics generally allows more root oxygen exposure and can lead to faster growth and larger yields than hydroponics.
+Aeroponics generally allows more root oxygen exposure and can lead to faster growth, more cannabinoids and terpenes, and larger yields than traditional cultivation methods.

 Are there any drawbacks to aeroponics for medical cannabis?